 We are committed to making the library service accessible to the whole community.

-We are aware that parking can be a problem for people with physical and mobility impairments attending the main Library in Town - but there are solutions!
+We know that parking can be a problem for people with physical and mobility impairments wishing to visit the main Library in Town, including the exhibition - but there are solutions!
 There are blue badge parking spaces beside the Town Church, and you can drive into Market Square for drop-off and collection before 10.00 each morning.
-We also have four community libraries around the island, with ample parking at each, and a Home Delivery Service for people unable to visit any of our libraries due to health reasons.

 If you have any questions about accessibility, or you have any specific requirements, please contact us.
 We are always keen to help.